pyxtal.molecule module

 Parameters:

-• tm – tolerance matrix
+• tm (Tol_matrix, optional) – A tolerance matrix object, used for bond checking.

 align(conf, reflect=False, torsionlist=None)[source]